carpentries/instructor-training/_episodes/08-motivation.md

 ## Psychological Demotivators

 As instructors, we can learn to avoid talking disparagingly about our learners' choice of text editors and levels of technical knowledge.
-This helps a lot in avoid demotivating learners.
+This helps a lot in avoiding demotivating learners.
 There are other factors, however, that contribute to demotivation, some of which are either systemic, or built into our psychological makeup as human beings.
 We can still have a positive impact in fighting these demotivators by thinking carefully about